Managing my registration

 We’ll also ask you to confirm your continuous professional learning (CPL) is up to date.

-We have produced a step-by-step video guide on how to complete and submit your annual declaration in your MySSSC account.
+Watch our step-by-step video guide(Opens new window) on how to complete and submit your annual declaration in your MySSSC account.

-Follow the Codes of Practice
+Follow the Code of Practice

 Know the guidelines on using social media